-Students are expected to be in class when the attendance bell rings.
-A tardy is recorded when a student arrives to class less than 10 minutes late for a daily class or 20 minutes for a blocked class (10 minutes for all half day or Friday classes).
+Students are expected to be in class prepared to learn and equipped with the proper materials when the attendance bell rings.
+A tardy is recordedwhen a student arrives to class less than 10 minutes late for a daily class or 20 minutes for a blocked class (10 minutes for all half day or Friday classes).
 Three tardies in any one class will be counted as one absence, which counts towards the 20% absence limit for the semester.
+Leaving class for more than five minutes will result in a tardy.